-Navigant is not evaluating the LIKE Program via a randomized controlled trial because the program was not designed with randomly assigned treatment and control groups.
+Navigant is not evaluating the IE Energy Savings Kits Program via a randomized controlled trial because the program was not designed with randomly assigned treatment and control groups.
 Navigant is not using quasi-experimental consumption data because the savings are likely not large enough to achieve statistically significant estimates using this method.

 Evaluation Schedule